Kurento/kurento/source/user/troubleshooting.rst

 In most situations, the real cause of this issue is the web browser encoding and sending a low bitrate or a low resolution video.
 Keep in mind that some browsers (Chrome, as of this writing) are able to dynamically adjust the output resolution; this means that the real size of the video coming out from Chrome will vary over time.
 Normally it starts small, and after some time it improves, when the browser detects that the available network bandwidth allows for it.

-Check this section to get some advice about how to investigate low quality issues: :ref:`troubleshooting-low-quality`.
+Check this section to get some advice about how to investigate low quality issues: :ref:`troubleshooting-video-quality`.